simon-hng/pgdp-tutor-website/content/blog/linux-navigation/index.md

 4 directories, 4 files
 ```

-To refer back to the lecture,
-here is the same tree in the format used in the lecture:
+Here is the same tree in the format used in the lecture:

 ![myDirTree](./fileTree01.jpg)